briandipalma/spa-2014-communicator/README.md

 	, executed in the root package directory.

-	The included server will serve the package at http://127.0.0.1:8080
+	The included server will serve the package at http://localhost:8080

 	You can use your own server if you wish - there is no need for special server logic for ES6 modules.

 3. Make a module that alerts "Hello World!"

-	Create `src/main.js` in your project.
+	Create `src/main.js` file in your project.
 Inside it place,

 	```javascript
 	export function greet() {